swaptacular/swpt_accounts/protocol.rst

 .. [#] ``change_ts`` and ``change_seqnum`` can be used to reliably
-  determine the correct order in a sequence of `AccountChange`_ messages, even if the changes occured in a very short period of time.
+  determine the correct order in a sequence of `AccountChange`_ messages, even if the changes occurred in a very short period of time.
 When considering two changes, ``change_ts`` fields MUST be compared first, and only if they are equal, ``change_seqnum`` fields MUST be compared as well.
 Note that when comparing